chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``number of solids`` parameter controls the number of solid regions.
 Solid regions are currently only implemented for `Conjugate Heat Transfer`_.

 * The ``number of material interactions`` parameter controls the number of physical properties that are due to the interaction between two materials.
-At the moment, only the surface tension between 2 fluids is implemented in `Two Phase Simulations`_.
+At the moment, only the surface tension between two fluids is implemented in `Two Phase Simulations`_.

   * The material interaction ``type`` can either be ``fluid-fluid`` (default) or ``fluid-solid``.